 We need to manage the amount of pressure created under the skis, by using the joints in our legs as shock absorbers and movements.
 This helps to improve our speed control by keeping the skis and edges in contact with the snow, smoothing out that ride.
 Developing the flexibility to adjust the amount of pressure from moment to moment as you travel down the mountain is a fundamental skill and key for skilful skiing.

 The path towards becoming a more rounded and skilfull skier starts with a strong foundation of basic movements.
-We are then able to build on this foundation by exploring the full range of movements and developing a feel for the tactics appropriate to each given situation.
+We are then able to build on this by exploring the full range of movements and developing a feel for the tactics appropriate to each given situation.
 Freedom and expression are what freeskiing is all about, make your mark on the mountain.

 TIPS FOR GOING LATERAL by Olly Rose